Tw1ddle/MarkovNameGenerator/README.md

 * Dozens of editable training data presets.
 * Configurable corpus, order and prior model parameter settings.
 * Filter results by length, start, end and content.
-* Sort by Damerau-Levenshtein distance to list your results by similarity.
+* Sort by Damerau-Levenshtein distance to list results by similarity.
-* Save and share your custom data, settings and results with one click.
+* Save and share custom data, settings and results with one click.

 ## Usage ##

-Try the [demo](http://www.samcodes.co.uk/project/markov-namegen/) in your browser and generate your own words:
+Try the [demo](http://www.samcodes.co.uk/project/markov-namegen/) in the browser and generate your own words.
+For example:

 ```
 Training Dataset: English Towns